simonmichael/hledger/hledger/hledger_balance.m4.md

 `--budget`
 : show performance compared to budget goals defined by [periodic transactions](journal.html#periodic-transactions)

-`--show-unbudgeted`
-: with --budget, show unbudgeted accounts also

 The balance command is hledger's most versatile command.
 Note, despite the name, it is not always used for showing real-world account balances;
 the more accounting-aware [balancesheet](#balancesheet)